newtfire/newTutorials/iXMLstart.md

 ```
 num: [N].
 ```
-Instead of listing every digit manually, you can use the Unicode character class `N` which will match all numeric digits..
+Instead of listing every digit manually, you can use the Unicode character class `N` which will match all numeric digits.
 ### Excluding a Character Set or Class
 Adding a tilde ('\~') before a symbol changes a rule from matching that character/symbol to matching anything *except* for itself.